rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## Installing RsyncOSX

 It is easy to download and install RsyncOSX.
-Download the .dmg file and drag the application to the folder you want to install in, defaul is `/Applications`.
+Download the .dmg file and drag the application to the folder you want to install in, default is `/Applications`.
 The application is signed and notarized by Apple.

  - [getting and installing RsyncOSX](/post/rsyncosx/)
  - [signing and notarizing of RsyncOSX](/post/notarized/)